 “You know something,” Rowena said after a long silence.
-“I shouldn’t be miserable because these may be my final weeks of freedom from my parents and my…new husband,” she muttered, saying these last two words with hatred in her voice.
-“I should be doing this…”
+“I shouldn’t be miserable because these may be my final weeks of freedom from my parents and my new husband,” she muttered, saying these last two words with pure hatred in her voice.
+“I should be doing this.”

 “What?”
 Godric asked, turning towards her.

 Before he could say another word he’d received a face-full of snow.
-He shook it out of his eyes and looked up to see Rowena, who was beaming widely.
+He shook it out of his eyes and looked up to see Rowena beaming widely.
 It must have been the first true smile she’d cracked in months.

 “You said you wanted to fight with the snow,” she laughed.

 Godric grinned menacingly and scooped up a pile of snow.
-Rowena squealed and started to run towards the snow-covered fur trees at the edge of the grounds.
+Rowena squealed and started to run towards the fir trees at the edge of the grounds.
 He chased after he, laughing as he went.

 “I’m a fast runner!”
 He called, dodging after her through the trees.